mlaryan/mlaryan.github.io/_pages/about.md

   - /about.html
 ---
 ![Frontpage](/images/Frontpage.jpg){: .align-right width="300px"}

-🏦 I am Data Analyst while finishing my **Master’s in IT, with a focus on Natural Language Processing**, at Somaiya Vidyavihar University.
+🏦 I am a Data Analyst while finishing my **Master’s in IT, with a focus on Natural Language Processing**, at Somaiya Vidyavihar University, Mumbai.
 My coursework has **pushed my GPA to 9.00, at semester 1 and 8.05 at semester 2**.

 ✍🏻 Day to day, I use **Python, SQL, Excel, Tableau, and Power BI** to sift through messy real-world data, spot hidden trends, and weave those findings into clear, practical stories.
-At the moment **I am constantly learning - deep learning and language models**, curiosity driving me to see how code can learn to read, write, and understand context the way people do.
+At the moment, **I am constantly learning - deep learning and language models**, curiosity driving me to see how code can learn to read, write, and understand context the way people do.

 💼 I’m interested in applying these skills in impactful **domains like Healthcare, FinTech, and Mobility**.
 Where data can truly transform how we live, move, and make decisions.